 “Ummmm, no: Teen Mom is awful…well, unless you think being a single Mom and getting a boob job while struggling to make a living for you and your baby is appealing,” she snidely says.
 I can imagine her arms crossed and a diva snap with that answer.
 The zings just keep on coming from her, I tell you!

 “I can picture myself as a mom–but not a mom with whiny children.
-My kids are going to be cool…kind of like David and Victoria Beckham’s kids,” she says.
+My kids are going to be cool…kind of like ,” she says.
 I’m shocked: at twenty five, I have never once imagined, entertained, or liked the idea of me as a father.
 I’m also shocked at such a sophisticated and somewhat obscure parental idol: Davey and Vicky Beckham.

 “Why are David and Victoria Beckham your parental models?”
 I ask, “I mean, I love them but I’m curious because I LOVE Vicky B because of Spice Girls, etc….I mean, I grew up loving her so I love her more.”
 I type this all trying to save Victoria Beckham and my relationship as intimate, special, and lengthy in my mind.
 And, you know, a real relationship.
 She’ll Tweet at me one day.
 One day.